-Pulse started the year with slightly lower quarterly sales than in 2017, and looks ahead cautiously to the rest of the year.
+With second-quarter and first-half 2018 sales considerably lower than in the comparable periods of 2017, Pulse continues to look ahead cautiously to the rest of the year.
 Visibility as to Pulse's traditional sales remains poor and transaction-based sales are innately unpredictable.

-At present, traditional industry indicators are somewhat contradictory.
+As in Pulse's first-quarter 2018 Outlook, traditional industry indicators remain contradictory.
 Among these are: